Mets fire hitting coaches Chili Davis, Tom Slat...

 - News Article

-The New York Mets fired hitting coach Chili Davis and assistant hitting coach Tom Slater following Monday night's loss to the St. Louis Cardinals.
+ST. LOUIS — Twenty-three mostly disappointing games into the season, the Mets fired hitting coach Chili Davis and assistant hitting coach Tom Slater late Monday night after a 6-5 loss to the Cardinals

 More Recent New York Mets Articles